netxms/netxms-doc/admin/installation.rst

      - Description
    * - /CENTRALCONFIG
      - Read configuration from server on startup
+   * - /CONFIGENTRY
+     - It can be used to add any parameter to configuration file during initial install.
+You can specify it multiple times to add multiple lines.
+Section names can be added as well.
    * - /DIR=path
      - Set installation directory (default is C:\NetXMS)
    * - /LOCALCONFIG